What does UDL look like in the primary classroom?

 ($20 discount per enrollment available to schools/districts that enroll 3 or more educators.
 Please contact Lindie Johnson at firstname.lastname@example.org for details.)

-This course is equivalent to 3 credit hours and 37.5 contact hours.
+This course is equivalent to 3.75 CEUs and 37.5 contact hours.
 All participants who receive a grade of C or better will receive a certificate of completion at the conclusion of the course.
 Graduate credit may be obtained for this course for an additional $225 through Gordon College.
-If you are interested in this option, please add it to your enrollment upon registration.
+Please contact Lindie Johnson at lindie@novakeducation for instructions.
+Graduate credit must be obtained prior to the beginning of the course.

 Strengthen your understanding of the UDL framework and gauge where you are as an educator in its implementation.